Last modified: Nov. 2, 2024, 12:19 p.m.

 The mine starts as a short gallery close to the leaf edge that is soon extended into a blotch mine that can cover a large part of the leaf.
 The black frass inside the gallery lies in long threads.
 The species hibernates in the pupal stage in a hard silk cocoon in the soil.

-The adults can be observed resting on the trees or flying around the trees in sunshine.
+The adults can be observed resting on the trees or flying around the trees in the sunshine.
 Later they occasionally come to light.

 The adults fly in March and April in one generation.